 - Middling cutter quality

 Another great choice for beginners is this block printing kit from trusted brand Speedball.
 It’s only slightly more expensive than the option above, but gets edged out because the lino cutting tool is slightly worse (but still decent for beginners).

 The kit includes a four-inch brayer, a cutter with five cutting heads, a combination bench hook/inking plate, four inks (black, red, blue, and yellow) and an extender, and two different types of lino blocks.

-There is one soft cut block included, which is great for beginners, as well as a traditional backed linoleum block that might be a bit too tough.
+There is one soft cut block included, which is great for starters, as well as a traditional backed linoleum block that might be a bit too tough.
 Still, it’s a nice way to get experience with both, and there’s a booklet with tips and linoleum printmaking ideas, as well.